-Skype’s animation is effective because it’s unexpected, but sometimes the most effective design is exactly what you would expect.
 This speculative design for CodeCycle, an energy-efficiency app for building designers, takes pride in showing real-world objects with real-world animation.
 It’s a useful reminder that a dog with a wagging tail, a candle with a flickering flame, or a bicycle that jets across the screen can be perfectly satisfying.

 Google’s got its fingers in a lot of pies, and this animated logo tells that story in a bright, energetic and lively way.
 The colors are bold and bright, the dots hop happily, and the icons remind you of core Google services.
 Google’s homepage puts on animation masterclasses almost daily with the Google Doodle.

 Here are some other examples of the storyteller logo animation:

 Cartoonish animations reach the kid in almost everyone, conjuring fun and whimsy and making a brand’s presence lighter.
 This animated LinkedIn logo shows the business networking site has a sense of humor about the work world.
 Getting trapped in your own briefcase could be terrifying, but the bright, bouncy style keeps the viewer smiling.

 Here are some other examples of the cartoonish logo animation: